Pictures of a Fleeting World |

 This opportunity is hardly likely to arise.
 But Coppola also stands for a radical personal madness – or Lynch or Paradshanov: Those are people who have preserved a strongly self-sufficient position in the cinema, also through the painterly aspect in their work.
 There is a form of personal work within the film industry, from Chabrol to Bigelows “Strange Days” and Shyamalans “The Sixth Sense”.

-You have always been searching for socio-political connections in your work, not just produced “beautiful” pictures and sounds.
+You have always been searching for socio-political connections in your work, not just producing “beautiful” pictures and sounds.
 Do you see yourself as part of the interventional, socially engaged art world, which is very present in Austria at the moment?

 I don’t like delimiting or excluding myself in that way.
 I made my first really lavish, amateur feature film at the age of 16 in the seventies.
 I was actually already the obsessed type, who wanted to be an artist, did the directing, the editing, and played the main part in a critical film agitating against the power of advertising.
 The socio-political influence of my first video works, which led, for example, to the Medienwerkstatt project “People’s groaning bone show”, let the artistic aspects often fade into the background.
 At this time one played more the role of a medial social worker who had put various modes of expression into the hands of certain groups of people.
 In the end it got boring for everyone, because it was the wrong initiative: The idea was that people should take the camera in their hands and report on their affairs.
 That happened very rarely of course.
 Part of the fascination for a while came from the fact that most of the media didn’t know what to do with the new socio-political trends, demonstrations were hardly documented at all for example.
 That soon changed.
 Themes only used previously by alternative media groups, cropped up more and more in the established media.
 Coming back to the question of socially involved art, these new trends do interest me.
 I think it’s good for example, that art from the socio-political art field was chosen at the 3-Sat-Video prize-giving this year.
 But probably due to my biography, I have become far more critical about many works than I used to be.